Learning Center January 5, 2024 Updated Date: November 14, 2024

 2024 Third-Party Vendor Risk Management in the Financial Industry

 Due to their extensive reliance on third-party vendors, financial institutions face heightened cyber risks in 2024.
 These vendors are integral to their operations but can also become potential cybersecurity weak points.
-The growing dependency on these third-party entities necessitates robust third-party vendor risk management (TPRM) programs within financial institutions.
+The growing dependency on these vendor relationships necessitates robust third-party vendor risk management for financial institutions.
 Effective TPRM programs are pivotal in pinpointing and mitigating cyber risks, thus strengthening the overall security posture of these financial organizations.

 Common third-party risk management program weaknesses

 In evaluating third-party risk management programs, financial institutions often encounter several critical weaknesses that can significantly undermine their effectiveness.
-These vulnerabilities, if unaddressed, can leave institutions exposed to heightened cyber risks and regulatory scrutiny.
+These vulnerabilities, if unaddressed, can leave institutions exposed to heightened cyber risks, operational risks, financial risks, and increased compliance risks.
 Key weaknesses typically observed in vendor risk management programs include:

 • Insufficient board oversight: Often, there is a lack of active engagement or oversight from the institution’s board of directors.
 This oversight is crucial for ensuring that vendor risk management aligns with the broader strategic objectives and risk appetite of the institution.

 • Undefined outsourcing policies: Many institutions lack a well-defined outsourcing policy.
-Such policies are essential for setting clear expectations and guidelines for engaging and managing third-party vendors.
+Such policies are essential for setting clear expectations and guidelines for engaging and managing potential vendors.

 • Vague contractual agreements: Contracts with vendors often lack detailed stipulations regarding security practices and procedures for risk response.
-Specificity in contracts is vital for establishing clear responsibilities and expectations.
+Specificity in contracts is vital for establishing clear responsibilities and expectations in addressing operational risk.

 • Inexperienced review personnel: Vendor performance reviews are sometimes conducted by personnel who may not have sufficient expertise in risk management, leading to inadequate assessments of vendor capabilities and risks.